bringauto/package-tracker/README.md

 If package is not bound to the architecture or Linux distro this context info must be passed down by the `PLATFORM_STRING_MODE`.

+### Q: Package conflict if I want to build my project by second build type

+If you want to use same cache path for Release and Debug build type you must ensure that the package differ between Debug/Release build config.

+If you have a package that has a same content for Debug and Release you need to use `NO_DEBUG ON` in `BA_PACKAGE_LIBRARY` otherwise the conflict occure.

+(Look at [example/] for quick overview)

 [BringAuto Packager]: https://github.com/bringauto/packager